binay047/Installing-XCrysDen/README.md

 ## Theory

 `XCrySDen` is a graphical visualization program commonly used with Quantum ESPRESSO and other electronic-structure codes.
 It is used to visualize crystal structures, atomic positions, unit cells, and Quantum ESPRESSO input/output files.
-Unlike `thermo_pw`, XCrySDen is a standalone program and does not need to be compiled inside the Quantum ESPRESSO source tree.
-On Ubuntu, it can be installed directly using the package manager.
-However, on some systems XCrySDen may fail to open because of OpenGL/ToGL compatibility issues.
-In such cases, the `custom-definitions` file can be copied to the user's home directory and `toglopt false` can be enabled to disable the ToGL option.

 ## Procedure